trowski/fiber-rfc/rfc.md

 **suspend (** *variable* **to** *expression* **) {** *statement(s)* **}**

-Below is an example usage inside of the proposed API in an object method, where the current `Fiber` instance is added to an array before suspending, returning the value that resumes the fiber.
+Below is an example usage of the proposed API inside an object method, where the current `Fiber` instance is added to an array before suspending, returning the value that resumes the fiber.

 ``` php
 $this->waiting[$position] = Fiber::this();